lm-sys/lm-sys.github.io/blog/2023-11-05-lookaheadattention.md

 We introduce a new, exact decoding algorithm, **Lookahead Decoding**, to solve these two burdens in one shot.
 Lookahead decoding can:
 - Compress the decoding steps *without* a draft model
-- Linearly compress decoding steps relative to the log within a certain range
+- Linearly compress decoding steps relative to the log(FLOPs) (within a certain range).

 See a demo of Lookahead decoding running for LLaMa-7B-Chat: